Postal voting begins for Sri Lanka's parliamentary election - www.lokmattimes.com

 Colombo, Oct 30 Postal voting for Sri Lanka's upcoming parliamentary election on November 14 began on Wednesday across polling centres nationwide.

-The Election Commission announced that postal voting would be held at designated government institutions, including police stations, district secretariats and district election offices, Xinhua reported.
+The Election Commission announced that postal voting would be held at designated government institutions, including police stations, district secretariats and district election offices.

-The Election Commission added that postal voting would continue on November 1 and November 4.
+The Election Commission added that postal voting would continue on November 1 and 4, Xinhua news agency reported.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app